The Override Option

 No lockdowns.
 No forced vax.
 No mask mandates on kids.
 Nothing.

 Everything would be different.
 But we don’t have that here.
 And we never will have that in this system or in this framework.
 Which is why we need a new framework that is built around sustainment.
-And that includes a stakeholder override option to “pull back” laws to make sure the nation can always revert back to the founding if the need arises.
+And that includes a contributor override option to “pull back” laws to make sure the nation can always revert back to the founding if the need arises.